 OK you guys, I think I’ve fallen in love with another kids activity.
-These crystal stars are awesome!
-Any activity where I get to make something beautiful from bright rainbow colours, and I’m totally on board!
-I think I might love it almost as much as I love making puffy paint window clings.
-These are so easy to make, and they look SO COOL when they’re done!
+These borax ornaments are so easy to make, and they look SO COOL when they’re done!

-The full printable directions are at the bottom of this post, but here’s what you’ll need:
+The full printable directions are at the bottom of this post (Jump to Recipe), but here’s what you’ll need:

 - Pipe Cleaners